History of Alexander Bublik in Timeline

 2010: Andrey Golubev's ATP World Tour 500 series title in Hamburg

-In June 2023, Bublik won the Halle Open, becoming the first Kazakh to win an ATP 500 singles title since Andrey Golubev's ATP World Tour 500 series title in 2010, in Hamburg.
+In Halle, Bublik won his biggest title of his career and become the first Kazakh to win an ATP 500 singles title since Andrey Golubev's ATP World Tour 500 series title in 2010, in Hamburg.

-In 2022, at the Monte-Carlo Masters, Bublik beat 2014 champion, Stan Wawrinka, in the first round for his first win at this event.
+Bublik beat 2014 champion, Stan Wawrinka, in the first round for his first win at the Monte-Carlo Masters event.

-In April 2016, Bublik won his first Futures title in Doha.
+In April 2016, Bublik won his first professional title at a Futures-level event in Doha, Qatar.

 In November 2016, Bublik announced that he would represent Kazakhstan.

-In 2018, after a struggling season, Bublik won eight matches to capture the Challenger title in Bratislava.
+In 2018, after a difficult season, Bublik won the Challenger title in Bratislava.

 2019: Davis Cup Debut and Finals